|

 aerospace communication and control systems;

-implementation of guidance & control systems for unmanned vehicles;
+- Analysis and synthesis of guidance & control strategies for unmanned vehicles;

 - Analysis and